1. Online Payments Services Agreement

 23.5 You agree that either Australia Post or NAB may use Your Personal Information to contact you to let you know about other products or services that Australia Post or NAB think you might be interested in.

-a) other than as expressly set out in clause 11, creating an agency, joint venture, partnership or employment relationship between any of the parties;
+i) creating an agency, joint venture, partnership or employment relationship between any of the parties;

-b) imposing any fiduciary duties on Australia Post or NAB in relation to You; or
+ii) imposing any fiduciary duties on Australia Post or NAB in relation to You; or

-c) creating any contractual or binding relationship between Australia Post or NAB and the third party purchasing goods or services from You.
+iii) creating any contractual or binding relationship between Australia Post or NAB and the third party purchasing goods or services from You.

-You must not make any representation which expresses or implies that any such relationship exists.
+b) You must not make any representation which expresses or implies that any such relationship exists.

 25 GOVERNING LAW

-This agreement is governed by the laws of the State of Victoria.
+These Terms and Conditions is governed by the laws of the State of Victoria.
 Each party submits to the jurisdiction of the courts of that State of Victoria and any courts of appeal from them.

 27.1 You acknowledge that NAB or Australia Post may deliver notices to You in any of the ways listed in clause 27.2.